Posthumous promotion

 A posthumous promotion is an advancement in rank or position in the case of a person who is dead.
 Posthumous promotions are most often associated with the military, but may be granted in other fields such as business, public safety, science, or the arts.
+The higher rank is typically intended as a ceremonial recognition of one's achievements, bestowed after their death, though in the case of the military can occur erroneously if the recipient is reported missing before their death is confirmed.

 Academic promotions

 The award of a posthumous degree relates to granting a university title after a student or faculty member has died.
 In many cases, honorary degrees may be bestowed upon the deceased.

 Military promotions

 The granting of posthumous military decorations and promotions in rank is very common for soldiers and sailors who are killed in combat.
 The Purple Heart is one such award which is routinely presented to service members killed in action.

 The presentation of posthumous rank in the United States Armed Forces has become less common in the 21st century, but was widely used during the era of the Vietnam War and prior.
 One of the most famous posthumous promotions was that of George Washington to the rank of General of the Armies of the United States.
 The promotion took place in 1976, 177 years after Washington's death.

 Promotions can occasionally be unintentionally posthumous.
 For instance, the Arctic explorer Captain Sir John Franklin of the Royal Navy was promoted Rear-Admiral of the Blue (the lowest rank of admiral at that time) in October 1852.
 He had died over five years earlier on his final expedition, but his death was not confirmed until years after his promotion.